flame-engine/flame/doc/bridge_packages/flame_console/flame_console.md

 Flame Console is a terminal overlay for Flame games which allows developers to debug and interact with their games.

-It offers an overlay that can be plugged in your `GameWidget` which when activated will show a terminal-like interface written with Flutter widgets where commands can be executed to see information about the running game, or perform actions.
+It offers an overlay that can be plugged in to your `GameWidget` which when activated will show a terminal-like interface written with Flutter widgets where commands can be executed to see information about the running game and components, or perform actions.

 It comes with a set of built-in commands, but it is also possible to add custom commands.